-311 Councillor Giacomo Arnott Councillor Peter Francis

-- Notes the need for a community-led program of works and improvements in the Raymond Terrace CBD. - Notes the success of the 7 day makeover programs elsewhere in Port Stephens. - 3) Requests the General Manager to: - a) Investigate running a makeover-style program in-house to reduce costs using learnings from the previous makeovers in Port Stephens.
+311 uncillor Giacomo Arnott uncillor Peter Francis lt w vas resolved that Council: 1) Notes the need for a community-led program of works and improvements in the Raymond Terrace CBD.
+2) Notes the success of the 7 day makeover programs elsewhere in Port Stephens.
+3) Requests the General Manager to: a) Investigate running a makeover-style program in-house to reduce costs using learnings from the previous makeovers in Port Stephens.